We Need Stories About The Golden Age of Sapphic Love - Electric Literature

 We Need Stories About The Golden Age of Sapphic Love

-Amelia Possanza’s “Lesbian Love Story” details 20th century lives largely defined by the ferocious pursuit of women
+Amelia Possanza’s “Lesbian Love Story” is a sexy illuminating tour of the lives of 20th-century queer women

 Nearly forty years before the Stonewall uprising—often incorrectly pegged as the moment in history when queer people first began experiencing pride in our identities—Ruth Fuller Field, writing under the pseudonym Mary Casal, published her autobiography, The Stone Wall, where she details a life largely defined by her ferocious pursuit of women.